 “I knew the Heart and Vascular Center was well-established and worked to build excellent relationships with their patients, and I knew the doctors would put my best interests first,” Rash says.

-“Mostly because of my activity level and the things that I do—lifting, chasing after my two dogs—I felt like I would have a better recovery path with minimally invasive surgery,” she says.
+“Mostly because of my activity level and the things that I do—lifting, chasing after my two dogs—I felt like I would have a better recovery path with minimally invasive surgery.”

-Her treatment following the surgery, from intensive care to the cardiac floor and through cardiac rehabilitation, was stellar.
+Her surgery was a success, and her follow-up treatment, from intensive care to the cardiac floor and through cardiac rehabilitation, exceeded her expectations.

 “They were compassionate and understanding, yet pushed me to get up and out of bed when I didn’t think I could,” she says.
 “They have been amazing every step of the way.
 I owe them everything!”

-Her recovery was exactly what she had hoped for—she was back at work 2½ weeks after surgery.
-She feels 100 percent better, with no symptoms, a higher energy level, increased endurance and no limitations.
+Two and a half weeks after surgery, she was back at work, feeling “100 percent better,” with no symptoms, a higher energy level, increased endurance and no limitations.

-“I wish I had done it sooner,” Wendy says.
+“I wish I had done it sooner,” she says.
 “You don’t realize how bad you feel until you feel a whole lot better.”